fission/fission/charts/README.md

 `router.svcAddressMaxRetries` | Max retries times for router to retry on a certain service URL returns from cache/executor | `5`
 `router.svcAddressUpdateTimeout` | The length of update lock expiry time for router to get a service URL returns from executor | `30`
 `router.svcAnnotations` | Annotations for router service | None
+`router.useEncodedPath` | For router to match encoded path.
+If true, "/foo%2Fbar" will match the path "/{var}"; Otherwise, it will match the path "/foo/bar". | `false`
 `router.roundTrip.disableKeepAlive` | Disable transport keep-alive for fast switching function version | `true` `router.roundTrip.keepAliveTime` | The keep-alive period for an active network connection to function pod | `30s` `router.roundTrip.timeout` | HTTP transport request timeout | `50ms`